brookewicz/LabNotebook/Protocols/DNA Extraction.md

 11. Transfer supernatant to a new centrifuge tube, make sure not to disturb the pellet.
 Add an equal volume of XP1 buffer (about 735 µL).
 Vortex to mix.

 12. Insert a HiBind column into a 2 mL collection tube.
-Transfer 700 µL of the sample into the column (mix buffer in as you're doing this by pipetting up and down).
+Transfer 700 µL of the sample into the column.
 Centrifuge at 10000 g/rpm for 1 minute at room temperature.
 Discard the filtrate and reuse the collection tube.

 13. Repeat step 12 until all filtrate has passed through. (should be twice)